highchair/artinruins-com/property-img/_To-DO.md

 # Movies
 * Dumb and Dumber: South Water St in the opening.
 TF Green exterior 6:30 (of course, in the terminal, it's another airport.
 21m in, Big Blue Bug off the highway.
 While there is a rumor that the circular Gulf station served as a Bus terminal, I could not see that in the movie itself.
 Maybe a deleted scene?

+* Scenes of 27 Dresses was filmed inside 139 Point Street (ITEM) in 2007 or so.